Moving to Estonia for an IT Job: Artem’s Relocation Story

 What do you enjoy most about living in Estonia?
 Is there anything you dont like about living there?

 When I was moving here, I thought it was not a destination for me and I wanted to try other countries.
-After two years here and traveling across Europe, I’m more confident that it might be the best place to stay and live in.
+After two years here and travelling across Europe, I’m more confident that it might be the best place to stay and live.

-I already mentioned digitalization, but it is so cool.
+I already mentioned digitalisation, but it is so cool.

-You need not spend a lot of time to get to nature; it is close to you—only 20 minutes by car and you are sitting on the beach between the Baltic sea and the forest, or hiking through the bog.
+You need not spend a lot of time getting to nature; it is close to you—only 20 minutes by car and you are sitting on the beach between the Baltic Sea and the forest, or hiking through the bog.

 Nature in Estonia